Who runs The Writing Retreat?

 Should I bring wellies?

-We recommend you pack wellies or good walking shoes and a waterproof coat or jacket to help you enjoy exploring the garden, woods and walks nearby.
+We recommend you pack wellies or waterproof walking shoes and a waterproof coat or jacket to help you enjoy exploring the garden, woods and walks nearby.

 Will I need a torch?

 Yes, it’s worth bringing a torch in case you fancy stepping outside to admire the night sky and the grounds after dark.
-On Thursday evening we will dine at a local pub and if you would like to walk there and back a torch is essential.
+On one evening towards the end of the week we will dine at a local pub and if you would like to walk there and back a torch is essential.
 We can arrange transport for those who prefer a lift.

 Are towels provided and should I bring a dressing gown?